-We feel immense pleasure in placing in hands of the members this Guidance Note on the Companies (Auditor's Report) Order, 2020 issued by the Board under the authority of the Council of ICAI.
-The Guidance Note was initially developed by six study groups constituted by the Board for this purpose and thereafter it was finalised with the contribution of the Board members and the Central Council members.
+We feel immense pleasure in placing in hands of the members this revised 2022 edition of the Guidance Note on CARO 2020 issued by the Board under the authority of the Council of ICAI.
+The Guidance Note has been revised to provide guidance on the corresponding disclosure requirements of Schedule III to the Companies Act, 2013 which pertain to the clauses of CARO 2020 and to align guidance with latest provisions of Companies Act, 2013 and Rules thereunder and other relevant laws & regulations which are referred to in the Guidance Note.
 The Guidance Note has been written in easy to understand language and contains detailed guidance on all clauses of CARO 2020.
-The Guidance Note will supersede the Guidance Note on CARO 2016 for audits of financial statements for periods beginning on or after April 1, 2020.

-At this juncture, we wish to place on record our sincere gratitude to convenors of all study groups and their team for revising the Guidance Note viz.
-CA. M. P. Vijay Kumar (Central Council Member and Convenor of Chennai study group), CA. Shriniwas Y. Joshi (Central Council Member and Convenor of Mumbai study group), CA. Chandrashekhar V Chitale, (Central Council Member and Convenor of Pune study group), CA. Sanjeev Kumar Singhal, (Central Council Member and Convenor of Delhi 1 study group), CA. Pramod Jain (Central Council Member and Convenor of Delhi 2 study group).
+At this juncture, we wish to place on record our sincere gratitude to convenors of all study groups and their team members for revising the Guidance Note viz.
+CA. Sushil Kumar Goyal (Central Council Member and Convenor of Kolkata study group), CA. Prasanna Kumar D (Central Council Member and Convenor of Chennai study group), CA. Durgesh Kabra (Central Council Member and Convenor of Mumbai study group), CA. Chandrashekhar V Chitale, (Central Council Member and Convenor of Pune study group), CA. Abhay Chhajed, (Central Council Member and Convenor of Delhi 1 study group), CA. Pramod Jain (Central Council Member and Convenor of Delhi 2 study group).
+A consolidating group was also constituted to consolidate and finalise all the guidance received from various study groups.

-We express our sincere thanks to CA. Atul Kumar Gupta, Honourable President, ICAI and CA. Nihar Niranjan Jambusaria, Honourable Vice-President, ICAI for their guidance and support to the activities of the Board.
+We would like to thank our Honourable President, CA. (Dr.) Debashis Mitra and Honourable Vice-President, CA. Aniket Sunil Talati for their guidance and support in various activities of the Board.

-We also express our sincere thanks to all the Board members and all the Central Council members for their suggestions, support and guidance in finalising this Guidance Note.
-We appreciate the efforts made by CA. Megha Saxena, Secretary, AASB, CA. Rajnish Aggarwal, Assistant Director and other staff of AASB in finalizing this Guidance Note.
+We express our sincere thanks to all the Board members and all the Central Council members for their suggestions, support and guidance in finalising this Guidance Note.
+We appreciate the efforts made by CA. Megha Saxena, Secretary, AASB, CA. Rajnish Aggarwal, Assistant Director and Ms. P. Anitha in finalizing this Guidance Note.